Azure-Samples/event-grid-python-public-consume-events/README.md

 1. `event_grid_publisher.py` publishes a custom event to a Topic.
 Topic might be created by the initial sample `create_eg_topics_and_event_subscriptions.py` or [CLI](https://docs.microsoft.com/azure/event-grid/custom-event-quickstart#create-a-custom-topic).

-   In order for this sample to work, you need an Event Grid Topic and a Key (replace global variable in the script)
+   In order for this sample to work, you need an Event Grid Topic and a Key (replace global variables in the script)

    Run the sample : `pipenv run python event_grid_publisher.py`

-2. You can deploy the `ConsumerFunction` folder to an Azure Function using [VSCode](https://aka.ms/vscode-azure-functions), this folder is ready to deploy.
+2. `ConsumerFunction` is an Azure Function app that receive an event from EventGrid.
+You can deploy the `ConsumerFunction` folder to an Azure Function using [VSCode](https://aka.ms/vscode-azure-functions), this folder is ready to deploy.
 See the Readme in that directory for details.

-   If you just want the code, look at `ConsumerFunction/ConsumerFunction/run.py` which is the code to receive and event from EventGrid
+   If you just want the code, look at `ConsumerFunction/ConsumerFunction/run.py`.

    Creating an Azure Function is out of the scope of this sample, you can follow [CLI tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli) or [Portal tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function) or using [VSCode](https://aka.ms/vscode-azure-functions).